 She teamed the sweater with her Zara Skinny Mid-Rose Trousers in Khaki - first seen in Haida Gwaii during the recent tour of Canada.

-You may recall the Duchess was first snapped wearing the boots in January 2013 during a shopping trip in West London.
-She was also pictured modeling a similar style for Really Wild Clothing 2004 in front of Blenheim Palace.
+You may recall the Duchess was first snapped wearing the boots in February 2013 during a shopping trip in West London.

 Tonight, Kate aptly accessorised with a Cubs100 Official Adult Scarf (£2.50).
 The eye-catching scarf features Cubs100 winners badge on the apex and Cubs100 logo.